Lane blocked on A19 in Sunderland due to broken down car

-One lane on the A19 has had to be closed after a car broke down.
+One lane on the A19 has had to be closed after a car broke down this morning.

 It has happened on the northbound side of the road between the junction with the A1290 Downhill Lane and the A184 Testo's junction.